 - What their competitors are doing

-I even like to know personal things about the person I want to connect with (I’ve had success connecting that way when other things didn’t work).
+It likewise wouldn’t hurt to know personal things about the person I want to connect with (I’ve had success connecting that way when other things didn’t work).

 I personally like to do this by:

 - Sharing their content with my network to give them additional visibility

 - Connecting them with a person they would benefit from knowing

 - Sharing content they would find helpful and useful (whether it’s mine or not)

 The key is to do it without expecting anything in return or making a ridiculous shameless plug of yourself in the process.
 Your actions should be rooted in a genuine interest to help.
 Remember that people care about their interests first and foremost, they’ll be more receptive towards people who are helpful.
 And since likability is one of the six scientifically validated principles of persuasion, this is a critical step in making the sale.